Faecie/Gilded-Rose-Kata-in-PHP/readme.md

-# The Gilded Rose Kata
+# The Gilded Rose Kata - Variance 04

 Your job is to: